Fully nonlinear prescribed curvature problems on closed manifolds with negative curvature: Introduction

-Under the assumption that $\lambda(A_{g}) \in \Gamma_{k}$, equation \eqref{k yamabe} has been solved in a variety of settings.
-Specific cases include: $(k,n)=(2,4)$ by Chang, Gursky and Yang \cite{CGY02a,CGY02b}; locally conformally flat manifolds by Li and Li \cite{LL03} (see also Guan and Wang \cite{GW03}); $k>\frac{n}{2}$ by Gursky and Viaclovsky \cite{GV07} and $k\geq \frac{n}{2}$ by Li and Nguyen \cite{LN14} (both of which hold for any positive function $f$); for $k=2$ and $n>8$ by Ge and Wang \cite{GW06}.
-Furthermore, equation \eqref{k yamabe} was solved via a variational approach by Brendle and Viaclovsky \cite{BV04} for the case $k = \frac{n}{2}$, and by Sheng–Trudinger–Wang \cite{STW13} for $2 \leq k \leq \frac{n}{2}$.
+In the positive curvature regime, Equation \eqref{positive curvature k} has been extensively studied and resolved in a number of important settings.
+Specific cases include: $(k,n)=(2,4)$ by Chang, Gursky and Yang \cite{CGY02a,CGY02b}; locally conformally flat manifolds by Li and Li \cite{LL03} (see also Guan and Wang \cite{GW03}); $k>\frac{n}{2}$ by Gursky and Viaclovsky \cite{GV07} and $k\geq \frac{n}{2}$ by Li and Nguyen \cite{LN14} (both of which hold for any smooth positive function $\psi$); for $k=2$ and $n>8$ by Ge and Wang \cite{GW06}.
+Furthermore, Equation \eqref{positive curvature k} was solved via a variational approach by Brendle and Viaclovsky \cite{BV04} for the case $k = \frac{n}{2}$, and by Sheng-Trudinger-Wang \cite{STW13} for $2 \leq k \leq \frac{n}{2}$.
 This approach applies to the case $k=2$ and is equivalent to $M$ being locally conformally flat when $k \geq 3$ as established in \cite{BG08}.